-Applicants applying under criteria 2 and 3 should submit a Certificate of Catholic Practice by the closing date.
+Applicants applying under criteria 2 and 3 should submit a Certificate of Catholic Practice3.
 The Certificate is available from the parish in which the family normally worships or from the diocesan website: www.rcdow.org.uk (follow schools, for parents.)
 It is the parent's duty to ensure that the Certificate of Catholic Practice is submitted to the school in good time.
 You will need to obtain a Certificate for each Catholic school you are applying to.